PFKimmerle/Substack/Utilities_and_Scripts/README.md

 ### Temperature Converter
 A utility script that converts temperatures between Fahrenheit, Celsius, and Kelvin.
 This script demonstrates basic programming concepts and is useful for educational purposes or everyday use.

+### Ask Phi3:Mini
+Chat with the `phi3:mini` language model locally using Python and Ollama.

 ## Getting Started

 To use any of the scripts in this folder: